hilmanyusoh/Django-Personal-Website/README.md

 Font Awesome: For icons on websites

 ## Deployment
 To deploy this website on a server, ensure that all static files (HTML, CSS, JavaScript) are correctly referenced.
-If using Django, follow Django's deployment steps, such as setting up a 'static' directory.
+If using Django, follow Django's deployment steps, such as setting up a `static` directory.